 Hawaii Alternative Teacher Certification

-Out-of-state applicants may receive a Hawaii standard teaching certificate provided that they have either completed a state-approved teacher preparation program or have at least three years of teaching experience and submit verification of a license and test scores to the Hawaii Department of Education.
+Out-of-state applicants may be eligible for a Hawaii teaching certificate if they have either completed a state-approved teacher preparation program or have at least three years of teaching experience.
+For more information, refer to our teaching certificate reciprocity guide or the Hawaii Teacher Standards Board.

 Schools with Programs for Alternate Certification in Hawaii

 Because the alternative certification process is complex, we have researched and provided specific school programs below for individuals who have a bachelor’s degree outside of education and want to become a teacher.
 We recommend you request information from one or more of these specific programs: